reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 Great!!

 This will take a while to run.
-During this time, we
+During this time, we are going to gather results and evaluate the purged version of your species assembly.
+We don't have time to run Purge_dups here, but the most important thing is to learn how to interprete the results after purge_dups is done.
+So, we have generated

 so we will go back to the wider group, run another Hands On first, and then you will come back here to finish analysing your merqury outputs.